 Watch Now: How to Remove Ketchup Stains From Fabric

 |Water Temperature||Per garment care instructions|

 |Cycle Type||Varies depending on the type of fabric|

-Most of the things you'll need to remove a ketchup stain may already be in your laundry room or kitchen.
-You have a few options for strain removers and things like vinegar, hydrogen peroxide, or dish soap may work better than a commercial stain remover.
-However, some ketchup stains, especially if it's dry, will require a combination of cleaning agents.
+Most of the cleaners you can use for removing ketchup stains are probably already in your laundry room or kitchen.
+You have a few options for stain removers, and household cleaners like vinegar, hydrogen peroxide, or dish soap may work even better than a commercial product.
+Some ketchup stains, especially if they have dried, will require a combination of cleaning agents.